Jash-Shah/Eklavya---Drone/Blog.md

 #### Don't Flip Out Drone!

 The IMU ([Inertial Measurement Unit](https://en.wikipedia.org/wiki/Inertial_measurement_unit)) also gets us the orientation of the drone or its Roll, Pitch and Yaw.
-Fancy terms to describe tilted it is with X, Y and Z axes
+Fancy terms to describe how tilted it is with X, Y and Z axes

 ![Roll, Pitch, Yaw image](assets/Roll-Pitch-Yaw.jpg)